-One of the first campus-based universities in the United Kingdom, the University of Birmingham--ranked #13 overall among U.K. universities-- boasts an impressive list of superlatives: considered on the top 10 most beautiful U.K. campuses, offering one of the broadest program ranges of any U.K. university, and hosting one of the largest international student communities in the U.K. Located only a seven-minute train ride to the vibrant city centre of England's "second city," this university of 28,000 students offers strong programs in music, theatre, sciences, business (in the oldest business school in the U.K.), religions studies, political science, architecture, athropology, sports and exercise science.
+One of the first campus-based universities in the United Kingdom, the University of Birmingham boasts an impressive list of superlatives: one of the top 10 most beautiful U.K. campuses, one of the broadest program ranges of any U.K. university, and one of the largest international student communities in the U.K. Only a seven-minute train ride to the vibrant center of England’s “second city,” this university of 29,000 students offers strong programs in music, theater, sciences, business (in the oldest business school in the U.K.), religious studies, political science, anthropology, engineering, sports and exercise science, history, English and philosophy.

 Junior or senior standing; GPA 3.0 preferred

 Students are required to complete GLS 277 in the spring term prior to studying abroad in the fall.

 Students usually earn 12-15 credits per term, however, this depends on course load and length of stay.
 All grades earned abroad affect your North Central College GPA when transferred back.
 Students cannot take courses pass/fail.